SasukeJimmyChang/AWS-Android-Mobile-Analytics-/README.md

 ---

-**Step 8 : Select cognito identity pool to associate with your app** Following this page to build your code
+**Step 8 : Select cognito identity pool to associate with your app, following this page to build your code**
 ![8_select_cognito_identity_pool_to_associate_with_your_app](https://cloud.githubusercontent.com/assets/22315139/24347308/778fb86c-130a-11e7-99e8-1700ee5c183d.png)

 ---